pgorman/dangerjaunt/dangerjaunt.md

 Half of failures place the traveler 1d10 x 10 feet below the intended location, possibly resulting in death from arrival within a solid substance.
 The other half of failures place the traveler 1d10 x 10 feet above the targeted location, possibly resulting in a deadly fall.

-If the caster is familiar with the place or has studied it carefully, the chance of failure falls to 5%, with 1 in 6 failures arriving below and the rest arriving above the target location.
+If the caster is familiar with the place or studies it carefully, the chance of failure falls to 5%, with 1 in 6 failures arriving below and the rest arriving above the target location.
 In either case, the arrival is 1d4 x 10 feet low or high.

 ### Magic-User Spells Level 6 ###